pellcorp/creality-wiki/docs/misc.md

 A reinstall is only needed if one or more github repos have got into an inconsistent state, so you can force a reinstall with the `--reinstall` argument in place of the `--install` argument.
 The difference to a `--install`, is a `--install` will only finish up a partial install that failed due to a network failure or the like.

+!!! info

-**Note:** If you switch probes using --update you will have to manually clean up any save configuration for that probe before klipper will start.
+    If you switch probes using --update you will have to manually clean up any save configuration for that probe before klipper will start.

 ## Git Backups for Configuration Overrides